It really sucks when depression speaks.Tweet

 Once you have taken the time to weather the storm, get back to living.
-Don’t allow depresson’s sneaky one liners to take command of you for long periods.
+Don’t allow depression’s sneaky one-liners to take command of you for long periods.
 I, for example, will force myself out for coffee or I will find a quiet trail.

 So, what does getting moving again look like for me?
-Well, simply put, at a turtle’s pace at times, whist others, I can hit the ground running.
+Well, simply put, at a turtle’s pace at times, while at others, I can hit the ground running.
 Personally, I gauge it on the amount of residual brain fog and exhaustion I feel.

-With that said, if I make it as far as the couch, it’s a success; likewise, if I get up and feel well enough to hit the gym, it too is a success.
-The important thing here?
-I tell myself and now truly believe that they are of equal success.
-I’m tired of feeling bad for feeling bad, no more.
-It really is ok not to be ok.
+With that said, if I make it as far as the couch, it’s a success.
+Likewise, if I get up and feel well enough to hit the gym, it too is a success.
+The important thing here, I tell myself and now truly believe, is that they are of equal success.
+I’m tired of feeling bad for feeling bad.
+No more.
+It really is okay not to be okay.
 You got this!

 The Road To Mental Wellness is made possible in part by readers like you… thank you for your support.